 What is Data Extraction?

-What is The Need for Data Extraction
+What is The Need for Extraction of Data?

-What Is Data Extraction in ETL?
+What are the Steps For Fetching Data in ETL?

 A central data store like a cloud warehouse collects and stores information from one or more data sources using the Extract, Transform, and Load (ETL) process.
 Data extraction represents the first step in ETL, which is a tried and proven data paradigm for